How to Hire Temporary Employees Via a Temp Agency in 5 Steps

-Hiring temporary employees through a temp agency can be a great option for businesses in need of seasonal or short-term workers or companies that need to make a quick hire.
-It will also save you overhead costs since you won’t need to provide benefits like healthcare and time off.
+Hiring a temporary employee through a temp agency can be a great option for businesses in need of seasonal or short-term workers or companies that need to make a quick hire.
+A temp agency (or temporary employment agency) seeks to connect businesses with job seekers who wish to work non-permanent positions.
+It acts as the worker’s employer and handles all matters related to employment—pay, employment taxes, time off, benefits, etc.

 When using a temp agency, you’ll still need to interview applicants and make a hiring decision before the agency employs the candidate.
-Our guide walks you through how to hire temporary employees using a temp agency, from identifying employment type and selecting an agency to understanding the agency’s process and interviewing candidates to making your final selection.
+Follow the steps below to identify the employment type needed, select an agency, interview candidates, and make your final selection.

 Step 1: Determine the Type of Temporary Employee You Need